vanesascode/command-line-cheatsheet/README.md

 'cat' is short for "concatenate" and is primarily used to display the contents of one or more files.
 However, it can also be used to create, combine, or manipulate files.

 ***

-### 🔷 To print the last lines (e.g. 5) of a file (e.g. "newfile.txt"):

-In Unix-like systems (Linux, macOS, BSD):

-`tail -n 5 newfile.txt`

-"tail" command displays the last part of a file or a stream of data.
-By default, it shows the last 10 lines.
-The "-n" option is used to specify the number of lines to be shown, in this case, 5.

-***

 ## 🌈CLEAR